Some of the links on this site are affiliate links.

 You've nipped your high-interest debt in the bud, maxed out on any employer matches you have available, and started to accumulate your emergency fund.

 It's time to start looking at what IRA's (individual retirement accounts) can offer!

 “What do IRA's actually do for me?
 How is this different from just investing in stocks?”

-IRA's are great because they allow you to save and grow your money without being liable to the same taxation that regular capital gains would.
+IRA's are great because they allow you to grow your money without being liable to the same taxation regular capital gains would.